-On QoS overlay channels ranking in Network Powered by Computing Environment
+On overlay channels choice in Network Powered by Computing Environment

-Смелянский, Степанов, Борисов, Семенихин
+Smeliansky R.L., Stepanov E.P., Borisov A.V., Semenikhin K.V.

 The network powered by computing environment is the next step in the development of computing infrastructure after client-server, based on data processing centers.
 The following problem is under consideration: given a network where the vertices are computing resources (data processing centers, HPC, Edges).
 Between each pair of such vertices there are several overlay channels (further just channels).
 The number of such channels available for one computational node is about dozen.
-It is required to develop a method that will ensure that the quality of service (QoS) of the channel/channels used for transmission meets the requirements of the Quality of Service Agreement (SLA) for the transmitted data flow.
+It is required to develop a method that will ensure that the quality of service (QoS) of the channel/channels used for transmission meets the requirements of the Service Level Agreement (SLA) for the transmitted data flow.
 As QoS of a channel, as SLA of a flow, is an ordered set of interrelated variable values such as bandwidth, jitter, loss, delay.
-The report considers the relationship between these values and proposes a method for dynamic selection of a set of channels available for flow transmission based on their ranking according to the degree of their compliance with the flow SLA requirements in the NPC infrastructure.
+The report considers the relationship between these values and proposes a method for dynamic selection of a channel available for flow transmission based on their compliance degree with the flow SLA requirements in the NPC infrastructure.

 It is assumed that in each computational node, the parameters characterizing the QoS of each available channel are measured at a certain frequency.
-The report proposes a channel ranking method based on these measurements, the channels are ranked and the relationships of these parameters.
+The report proposes a channel choice method based on these measurements.
 When a flow arrives for transmission, it is assumed that its SLA is known.
-In accordance with this SLA, one or more channels are selected whose cumulative QoS satisfies the requirements of the SLA.
-Since the QoS parameters are volatile, the channel ranking may change over time.
-If, during the next measurement of the QoS parameters selected for the transmission of channels, it is found that the difference between the provided QoS and the SLA requirements is less than some predetermined threshold, then new channels are selected for the previously selected channels, in accordance with the current rating so as to provide the desired degree of compliance with the total QoS SLA requirements.
+In accordance with this SLA, one channel is selected whose QoS satisfies the requirements of the SLA.

 In [1.Network Powered by Computing] the functional architecture of a new generation computing infrastructure that meets the requirements of modern applications has been formulated.
 Let us briefly repeat its main provisions, following [2.On Fair Traffic allocation and Efficient Utilization of Network Resources based on MARL].
 Recently, the landscape of computational infrastructure is in dramatic changes under the pressure of application requirements.
 The suit of the properties of modern applications can be summarized as follows: distributed self-sufficient, work in real time, elastic, cross-platform, actively interact and synchronize, and are easy to update.
-The definitions of these terms are in .
+The definitions of these terms are in [1.Network Powered by Computing].
 For further understanding, it is important to recognize that an application is made up of interrelated components, which we will refer to as application functions.
-The analysis of requirements of modern application to the computational infrastructure presented in shows the trend of ubiquitous application deployment.
+The analysis of requirements of modern application to the computational infrastructure presented in [1.Network Powered by Computing] shows the trend of ubiquitous application deployment.
 We are moving to the era when data processing resources and data transmission resources form a single space for computing - computational infrastructure.
 In other words, the time has come for the implementation of the slogan "Network is a Computer".
 Further we will call such computational infrastructure Network Powered by Computing (NPC).
-It is should be noted that similar concept was proposed under the name Computing Power Network.
+It is should be noted that similar concept was proposed under the name Computing Power Network [3.
+Computing Power Network: A Survey].